elefontpress/rwd-grid-example/readme.md

 # Bearded Responsive Grid Example

-This is a simple demo page using the responsive grid I developed for the Pittsburgh Children's Museum website, and we've since been using variations of on our client sites at Bearded.
+This is a simple demo page using the responsive grid I developed for the Pittsburgh Children's Museum website.
+Since then, we've continued using variations of it on our client sites at Bearded.
 It's a 12-column grid that uses percentages for everything.
-The calculations I used are calculated to never be more granular than an eighth of a percent to avoid rounding issues.
+The values I used for gutter and column widths are calculated to never be more granular than an eighth of a percent, to avoid rounding issues.

 Here are the major points:

 ## Infinitely Nest-able

 You can nest grids to your heart's content.
 Put a 6 column layout in side a 4-column layout.
 To do this I decided to forgo the split-the-gutters approach, and went with right margin gutters instead.
-That means we need to know what the last column is so we can remove the gutter.
-I made some handy mix-ins to help with this.
+That means we need to know what the last column is so we can remove the gutter on it.
+I made some handy mix-ins to help with this (more details below).

 ## Compassy and SASSy

 The grid is for use with SASS and the Compass framework in specific.
-All the useable parts are mix-ins, of which there are two categories: grid settings and last settings.
-Grid settings apply column-based widths.
+All the useable parts are mix-ins, of which there are two categories: column settings and last settings.
+Column settings apply column-based widths.
 Last settings calculate a pattern for which columns get the last setting (and thus no right margin).

+### Column Settings

 When determining what to use, remember that the width of an area is calculated in the number of columns (out of a possible 12) that make up that width.
 So an area that you want to be 50% of the possible width it could be (ie. 6 columns wide) should get @include column(6).

+### Last Settings

 On the other hand, last settings are trying to determine which column will get the last class (and thus no right margin).
 If you want to do a two-column layout, you'd use @include last-col2.

+### Example

 So if you want a 4 column grid, you'll want to combine @include column(3) (3 x 4 = 12) with @include last-col4.
 Cool?
 Cool.

+## Browser Support

+The grid relies heavily on nth-child pseudo-class, [which isn't supported in IE7 or 8 "When Can I Use CSS3 Selectors"](http://caniuse.com/#feat=css-sel3).
+For the Children's Museum site we added classes with Javascript.
+But since then we've realized that it's generally more efficient to add classes into our markup, and then make sure the grid CSS uses those selectors as a fall-back to nth-child.

+Having an nth-child-based grid is great during the wireframing and design process because of all the speed and flexibility it provides in achieving layouts.
+With a finished site design, though, there often won't be that many layouts to account for, so this seems like a fairly sane approach to get IE working.

 Enjoy!